Discadenine synthase

-Thus, the two substrates of this enzyme are S-adenosyl-L-methionine and N6-(Delta2-isopentenyl)-adenine, whereas its two products are 5'-methylthioadenosine and discadenine.
+Discadenine synthase is an enzyme characterised from Dictyostelium discoideum that catalyzes a chemical reaction which converts N6-isopentenyladenine to discadenine.
+It transfers the 3-amino-3-carboxypropyl group from the coenzyme, S-adenosyl methionine, giving 5'-methylthioadenosine as a byproduct.

+The product discadenine inhibits spore germination in this soil-dwelling amoeba.

-This enzyme belongs to the family of transferases, specifically those transferring aryl or alkyl groups other than methyl groups.
+This enzyme is a transferase, specifically those transferring aryl or alkyl groups other than methyl groups.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:N6-(Delta2-isopentenyl)-adenine 3-(3-amino-3-carboxypropyl)-transferase.
 Other names in common use include discadenine synthetase, S-adenosyl-L-methionine:6-N-(Delta2-isopentenyl)-adenine, and 3-(3-amino-3-carboxypropyl)-transferase.